Angströmquelle Karlsruhe

-ANKA (abbreviation for „Angströmquelle Karlsruhe“) is a synchrotron light source facility at the Karlsruhe Institute of Technology (KIT) in Karlsruhe, Germany.
-The KIT runs ANKA as a national synchrotron light source and as a large scale user facility for the international science community.
-Being a large scale machine of the performance category LK II of the Helmholtz Association (Helmholtz Association of German Research Centres), ANKA is part of a national and European infrastructure offering research services to scientific and commercial users for their purposes in research and development.
+ANKA (an abbreviation for "Angströmquelle Karlsruhe") is a synchrotron light source facility at the Karlsruhe Institute of Technology (KIT) in Karlsruhe, Germany.
+In 2016, the facility was renamed Karlsruhe Research Accelerator (KARA) as part of the Institute for Beam Physics and Technology.
+The KIT runs ANKA as a national synchrotron light source and as a large-scale user facility for the international science community.
+Being a large-scale machine in the performance category LK II of the Helmholtz Association of German Research Centres, ANKA is part of a national and European infrastructure offering research services to scientific and commercial users for their purposes in research and development.
 The facility was opened to external users in 2003.

 History

-In 1997, the decision was formed to realize the project of building the large scale facility ANKA on the premises of the former Research Center Karlsruhe.
-By the end of 1998, the outer structure of ANKA was erected, and already in 1999, the first electrons were inducted into the storage ring.
-After a few more years of machine and laboratory development, in March 2003 ANKA opened its doors for users from the science community and industry, initially featuring seven beamlines: six analytical beamlines and one for the generation of microstructures using X-ray lithography.
+Planning began in 1997 to build ANKA on the premises of the former Research Center Karlsruhe.
+By the end of 1998, the outer structure was erected, and in 1999, the first electrons were inducted into the storage ring.
+After further machine and laboratory development, in March 2003 ANKA opened its doors to users from the science community and industry.
+It initially featured seven beamlines: six analytical ones and one for the generation of microstructures using X-ray lithography.

-Since then further improvements and extensions were continuously developed and implemented: Currently 15 beamlines are in operation, three more are in the process of installation.
-The machine itself saw the implementation of several updated generations of its insertion devices (undulators and wigglers) that were in part developed at ANKA.
-Moreover, a fully developed infrastructure supports users at ANKA, as for example fully equipped user apartments on the premises of the KIT Campus North can be booked by external ANKA users.
+After improvements and extensions, 15 beamlines are now in operation, with 3 more under installation.
+The machine itself has seen several updated generations of its insertion devices (undulators and wigglers) that were in part developed at ANKA.
+The facility also provides infrastructure support, such as apartments on the premises of the KIT Campus North that can be booked by external ANKA users.

-Technical Details
+Technical details

-ANKA features a storage ring with a circumference of 110.4 m (120.7 yards) that stores electrons at the energy of 2.5 GeV.
-For this purpose, electrons (90 keV) are generated by a triode and preaccelerated to 500 MeV via a “Racetrack Microtron” (53 MeV) and a booster.
-The actual working energy is finally reached in the storage ring, where the electrons are now spinning at almost the speed of light.
+ANKA features a storage ring with a circumference of 110.4 m (120.7 yards) that stores electrons at an energy of 2.5 GeV.
+For this purpose, electrons at 90 keV are generated by a triode and preaccelerated to 500 MeV via a “racetrack microtron” (53 MeV) and a booster.
+The final working energy is reached in the storage ring, where the electrons are spinning at almost the speed of light.
 The storage ring contains an ultra-high vacuum of 10^{−9} mbar.

-The synchrotron light is thereby generated by the constant deflection of 16 magnets that keep the electrons focused in the center of the tube.
-In addition to that, wigglers and undulators – specialized magnet configurations with alternating straight and reverse polarity – are used to deflect the electrons into a sinus-curve-like course on which they emit synchrotron radiation.
+The electrons are confined by the constant deflection of 16 magnets that keep the electrons focused in the center of the tube.
+Synchrotron light is then generated wigglers and undulators — specialized magnet configurations with alternating straight and reverse polarity — that deflect the electrons into the sine-curve-like course on which they emit synchrotron radiation.

-A special feature of the ANKA synchrotron configuration is the super conducting SCU15 undulator that was – as its predecessor SCU14 – co-developed at the ANKA facility.
-This new undulator does not only generate synchrotron light of enhanced brilliance, but also a much more variable spectrum of radiation easily adjustable to the respective research requirements.
+A special feature of the ANKA synchrotron configuration is the superconducting SCU15 undulator, which was, like its predecessor SCU14, co-developed at ANKA.
+This new undulator not only generates synchrotron light of enhanced brilliance, but also produces a more variable spectrum of radiation easily adjustable to the respective research requirements.